blackjetrock/psion-org2-assembler/README.md

 xxxxx.lst.short

     The same output as the .lst file but without the overlay information and label definitions.

+xxxxx.opl_n
+    OPL files that have the object code embedded in them in various ways.

 Embedding Object Code
 =====================